METS-Programme/ugandaemr-usermanual/smc.md

 ![](SMC6.png)

 ### Consent
-Enter consent information - the circumcision section is valid only if "Client eligible for circumcision" is a "Yes"
+Enter consent information as provided.
+Note that the circumcision section is valid only if "Client eligible for circumcision" is a "Yes"
  ![](SMC7.png)